 - 5.1 Eligibility: Any driver that is a BRCA member, (subject to rule 5.4).
 All Licence Grades are eligible. - 5.2 The British National Championship is to consist of two separate classes for 2WD and 4WD cars.
 It will consist of six events for each Class, with the four best event scores per. class to count towards each Championship.
-(Subject to rule 19.3). - 5.3 All entrants are required to be a BRCA member at the time of entry. - 5.4 Entry to the National Series will be given to drivers in the following order (a-f): - a) Priority in each class, will be given to drivers who enter a minimum of four events in that class, in the following order: F1, F2, F3, F4, F5.
+(Subject to rule 19.3). - 5.3 All entrants are required to be a BRCA member at the time of entry and event. - 5.4 Entry to the National Series will be given to drivers in the following order (a-f): - a) Priority in each class, will be given to drivers who enter a minimum of four events in that class, in the following order: F1, F2, F3, F4, F5.
 NOTE: Drivers that enter a min. of four events in a Class and receive confirmed places and subsequently cancel entries to a total of less than four events in the Class, may have their entry status revised as detailed (b) below. - b) Any remaining places in each class will be given to drivers entering less than four events in that class in the following order: F1, F2, F3, F4, F5. - c) Eligible entries not gaining places (from (a) & (b) above) will be placed on the National reserve list.
 Entries placed on the National reserve list at entry closing date will also be allocated in the same priority of (a) and (b) above, any entries having similar priority will be allocated in the order of date received.
 Any entries received after the official closing date will be allocated in the order of date received. - d) Entries sent after the official closing date (as stated on the official entry form), must be sent to the central booking address for arrival no later than four weeks before any event. - e) Entries made within four weeks of any event :- send direct to the event co-ordinator (Section Chairman). - f) Entries may be accepted on the day of an event.
 The order of priority of accepting entries is in the order of (a) to (f).
-Entries on the day or late arrivals may have to forego practice. - 5.5 Competitors who officially enter a National event and fail to attend without prior notice being given by 18:00 on the Wed. before the event, may be removed (at the committee's discretion) from the normal seeding process at the next event attended.
-This procedure could be carried to the following year. - 5.6 The minimum number of trophies to be awarded at a National event will be as follows: Top under 13 driver, Top F5 driver, Top F4 driver, Top F3 driver, Top F2 driver (subject to a minimum of three drivers competing), TQ driver and A Final winner.
+Entries on the day or late arrivals may have to forego practice. - 5.5 Competitors who officially enter a National event and fail to attend without prior notice being given by 18:00 on the Wed. before the event, may be removed from the normal seeding process at the next event attended.
+This procedure could be carried to the following year.
+The Committee will always consider exceptional circumstances. - The minimum number of trophies to be awarded at a National event will be as follows: Top under 13 driver, Top F5 driver, Top F4 driver, Top F3 driver, Top F2 driver and A Final winner.
 The presentations of the first 5 of these trophies will be made before the start of the second leg of the A final.
-The remaining trophies will be presented at the end of the event. - 5.7 The National Championship will be to Modified Brushed and Modified Brushless Motor rules only.
+The remaining trophies will be presented at the end of the event. - 5.7 The National Championship will be to Modified Brushed and Modified Brushless Motor rules only. - 5.8 Commentators at events are free to speak freely of facts of the qualification heats or finals as indicated by their computer screens.
+Commentators must remain neutral at all times.

-6. THE REGIONAL CHAMPIONSHIPS
+6 THE REGIONAL CHAMPIONSHIPS